wso2/docs-is/en/identity-server/6.1.0/docs/get-started/sample-use-cases/sample-scenario.md

 # Sample Scenario

-You can easily try out the identity and access management (IAM) capabilities in the WSO2 Identity Server by using the scenario explained below.
+You can easily try out the identity and access management (IAM) capabilities in WSO2 Identity Server (WSO2 IS) by using the scenario explained below.

 ## About the sample scenario

-**Pickup** is a cab company that has many employees who use different credentials to sign in to different internal enterprise applications. **Pickup** will register its users and applications in WSO2 Identity Server to fulfill its IAM requirements.
+**Pickup** is a cab company that has many employees who use different credentials to sign in to different internal enterprise applications. **Pickup** will register its users and applications in WSO2 Identity Server to fulfill its IAM [requirements](#requirements).

 ![qsg-overall-scenario]({{base_path}}/assets/img/get-started/qsg-overall-scenario.png)